Introduction to Enforcement under Austrian Law

 Special Scenario: Insolvency of the Debtor

-If the debtor is insolvent and insolvency proceedings have been opened, this results in a prohibition of legal proceedings (relating to the assets of the debtor) both regarding main proceedings and enforcement proceedings.
+This is in line with the general rule that if a debtor is insolvent and insolvency proceedings have been opened, this results in a prohibition of legal proceedings (relating to the assets of the debtor) both regarding main proceedings and enforcement proceedings.
 As a result, pending proceedings are stayed and no new proceedings may be initiated.
 All claims must be acknowledged by the court-appointed insolvency receiver.
-The proceedings are governed by the specific provisions that apply in insolvency proceedings.
+The proceedings are governed by the specific provisions that apply in insolvency proceedings, which aim to ensure fair division of the assets to the creditors.

 Regarding the actual enforcement process, much depends on the measure chosen; foreclosure and auction of real estate will take longer than attachment of earnings.